How to Care for Halo Extensions in Winter and on Ski Trips

 Can Cold Weather Damage Halo Hair Extensions?

-Cold weather itself won’t damage Halo hair, but dry air and friction can cause dryness and tangling without proper care.
+Cold won’t damage the hair, but dry air and friction can cause dryness or tangling without proper care.

 author